kind2-mc/kind2/README.rst

 By default, all four model checking engines are run in parallel.
 Give any combination of ``--enable BMC``\ , ``--enable IND``, ``--enable IND2`` and ``--enable IC3`` to select which engines to run.
-The option ``--enable BMC`` alone will not be able to prove properties valid, choosing ``--enable IND`` or ``--enable IND2`` only will not produce any results.
-Any other combination is sound (properties claimed to be invariant are indeed invariant) and counterexample-complete (a counterexample will be produced for each property that is not invariant, given enough time and resources).
+The option ``--enable BMC`` alone will not be able to prove properties valid, choosing ``--enable IND`` and ``--enable IND2`` only (or either of the two alone) will not produce any results.
+Any other combination is sound
+(properties claimed to be invariant are indeed invariant) and counterexample-complete (a counterexample will be produced for each property that is not invariant, given enough time and resources).